 My name is Ivy Lyons.
 I was born in East St. Louis, IL, along with my twin brother, two years before the birth of my little sister.
 For years, I spent my time with my extended family living underneath the same roof, eventually beginning school in St. Clair County.
 At that time, I received two Alpha Kappa Alpha service awards, with one being humanitarian in the creation of a newsletter for my elementary school.
 I also spent time, after the creation of that newsletter, working on sample newscasts with East St. Louis’ public broadcasting service through summer programs.

 At the beginning of my middle school career, my family relocated to Metropolis, IL – a small community on the southern border of Illinois.
 There, I played in the marching band, performed with the color guard, volunteered with a variety of organizations, and enjoyed student leadership positions.
-It was during that time that I discovered myself and rediscovered my desire to expand into journalism, writing for our school newspaper, the local newspaper, and creating pieces for area competitions.
-I graduated from Massac County High School within the top 15% of my class, while completing college courses at Shawnee Community College.
+It was during that time that I discovered myself and rediscovered my desire to expand into journalism, writing for our school newspaper, the local newspaper, and area competitions.
+I graduated from Massac County High School within the top 15% of my class while completing college courses at Shawnee Community College.
 By my high school graduation, I gained my certification in Nurse Assisting from SCC and began working in that field before moving on to Greenville University.

 During that time, I participated in conversations with panels of Greenville University students, Bond County & Greenville [city] representatives, and hosted the institution’s first political interview with US Representative Candidate Kevin Gaither (D) and State Representative Candidate Blaine Wilhour (R) which was broadcast on WGRN 89.5FM.
 I also gained experience with different people groups, interned for the summer in the US Senate as an Ed Greelegs Scholar, and enjoyed a variety of media experiences, gaining mentors and meeting prolific journalists along the way.